 HOKA ONE ONE is one of the coolest new companies to hit the market recently, offering up a selection of maximalist shoes with low heel-to-toe drops.
-The plush, stable HOKA Elevons were impressive enough to earn our Top Pick for Stability Award.
+The plush, stable HOKA Elevons were pretty impressive.
 The secret to HOKA is their broad, uniform soles, which gently absorb the landing and can have the same effect as a traditional stability shoe.
 What sets these apart from most other stability shoes is the comfort and natural feel - even with a brick of cushion sandwiched into the midsole.

 HOKA ONE ONE Elevon Review

 Compare prices at 2 resellers Pros: Super responsive, comfortable landing, dissipates heat